anneln/Orderfood/README.md

 - Display 3 items on the menu.
 - Users can add item by clicking on plus (+) button

 2. Order section

 Once an item is added, the order section is displaying showing:

 - the list of selected items
 - the total price
 - to remove option on each item
   When the user clicks the "complete order" button, the payment modal is displaying.

-3. Payment modal</br>
+3. <ins>Payment modal</ins>

 It's a form with 3 input fiels:

 - Name
 - Credit card number